ValerioBellaveglia/Dynamican/README.md

 2. The same thing happens with the item: it will be defined both as `@item` and as the name of its class, so if you call `user.can? :read, @order` you will have `@item` and `@order` variable defined containing your `@order` object.
 3. You can pass as third argument an hash of objects like this `user.can? :read, @order, time: Time.zone.now, whatever: @you_want` and you will have `@time` and `@whatever` variables defined.

-WARNING: since the condition statement gets evaluated, i recommend not to allow anyone except project developers to create conditions, in order to prevent malicious code from being executed.

 If one `Dynamican::Permission` is linked to many conditions, the model will be allowed to make that action only if all conditions are true.
 If you want to set alternative conditions, you should store the `or` conditions inside the same condition statement, like this:

     condition.statement = '@user.nice? || @user.polite?'